 $87,135,520

-Directed by Todd Phillips, Old School stars the talented trio of Luke Wilson, Vince Vaughn, and Will Ferrell in standout roles.
+Directed by Todd Phillips, Old School brings comedic gold with a stellar cast including Luke Wilson, Vince Vaughn, and Will Ferrell in iconic roles.
+Their on-screen chemistry elevates the film's outrageous humor.

 DocumentaryCrimeSport